Recruitment Marketing in 2026: The Complete Guide

 3. GCHQ: Crack the Code Challenge

 The UK’s Government Communications Headquarters (GCHQ) used an online puzzle as part of their recruitment campaign for cybersecurity experts.
-Candidates had to solve a series of cryptographic challenges shared via social media and forums.
+Candidates had to solve a series of cryptographic challenges shared via social media and discussion forums.

 Results